karafka/waterdrop/README.md

 # WaterDrop error occurred: Local: Broker transport failure (transport)
 ```

+**Note:** `error.occurred` will also include any errors originating from `librdkafka` for synchronous operations, including those that are raised back to the end user.

 ### Acknowledgment notifications

 WaterDrop allows you to listen to Kafka messages' acknowledgment events.
 This will enable you to monitor deliveries of messages from WaterDrop even when using asynchronous dispatch methods.